 A properly drafted skeleton argument for a hearing contains a number of items.
 They include:

-- Introduction: state what the application is about, such as:
+- Introduction: state what the hearing is about, such as:

-For the hearing of an Application: "This is the first hearing of an application made under an Application Notice dated [date] of the [Claimant], [name], for [summary judgment / default judgment / setting aside default judgment / an order that the defendant give specific disclosure / an extension of time]"; or
+For the hearing of an Application: "This is the first hearing of an application made under an Application Notice dated [date] of the [Claimant / Defendant], [name], for [summary judgment / default judgment / setting aside default judgment / strike out a statement of case, for an order that the defendant give specific disclosure / an extension of time]"

 An Appeal: “This is an appeal of a decision of the decision of Mr/Mrs Justice [name] made by the Claimant, [Claimant’s Name], which ordered that […].
 The Claimant asks the Court to [uphold/set aside] the order.”

 Trial: "This is the skeleton argument of the Claimant for the trial in these proceedings."

 - Time Estimate: a genuine (ie be sure not to underestimate it) estimate of the time to: